 Are any dark or large pieces of furniture blocking natural light in front of windows?
 What about the TV?

 Try moving it to a different wall, and arranging the sofa in a different way, you would be pleasantly surprised how this can totally change a room, and what’s best, it’s FREE!

 ….but do NOT appear on the SKY TV show “Gutted” like we did, and lived to regret it!

 Having a cluttered house brings confusion and frustration into your life.

-Practitioners of feng shui always say the route to a clam home is less clutter as it blocks the natural flow of “Chi” (positive energy” and this is something that is easy to do so give it a try.
+Practitioners of feng shui always say the route to a calm home is less clutter as it blocks the natural flow of “Chi” (positive energy) and this is something that is easy to do so give it a try.

 The questions we got wrong meant more of our stuff went to auction and was sold!
 By all means de-clutter but don’t go too far as an empty house can be cold and un-inviting. (but easier to clean LOL!)